AlexEne/AlexEne.github.io/_posts/2018-09-09-Learning-rust.md

 [Advent of code](https://adventofcode.com/) is a programming competition running in at the end of the year, and it consists of daily challenges starting from 1 December to 25 December.
 This is great to learn about data structures, file I/O, string manipulation.
-I have none of my solutions from last year, but I did finish quite a few of the challenges, but since it was near the holidays I didn't manage to finish it.
+I don't have the solutions from last year, but I did finish quite a few of the challenges.
 It's really fun when more people are participating and you have a mini-leaderboard where you battle with your friends.

 ![advent-of-code](/images/advent-of-code.png)